zksecurity/RFCs/source/starknet/fri.md

 In order to ensure that the reductions are correct, two mechanisms are used:

-1. First, an interactive protocol is performed with a verifier who helps randomizing the halving of polynomials.
+1. First, an interactive protocol is performed with a verifier who helps randomize the halving of polynomials.
 In each round the prover commits to a "layer" polynomial.
-2. Second, as commitments are not algebraic objects (as FRI works with hash-based commitments), the verifier query them in multiple points to verify that an output polynomial is consistant with its input polynomial and a random challenge.
+2. Second, as commitments are not algebraic objects (as FRI works with hash-based commitments), the verifier query them in multiple points to verify that an output polynomial is consistent with its input polynomial and a random challenge.
 (Intuitively, the more queries, the more secure the protocol.)

 #### Setup